CreditMutuelArkea/tock/gen-ai/orchestrator-server/src/main/python/server/README.md

 ## Prompts tooling

-When a bot is configured to use the LLM Orchestrator (through the RAG/RAG settings screen in the Studio), a default prompt is proposed to the bot admin, to carry the user query to the LLM inference point.
+When a bot is configured to use the Gen AI Orchestrator (through the RAG/RAG settings screen in the Studio), a default prompt is proposed to the bot admin, to carry the user query to the LLM inference point.
 Bot admins can customize this prompt to their specific conversational needs.

-The size of this prompt (in tokens) can strongly impact your RAG system's performance if it is too long. *tiktoken* is referenced as a dev dependency, to provide a convenience tokens counter tool for this prompt.
+The size of this prompt (in tokens) can strongly impact your RAG system's performance if it is too long. *tiktoken* is referenced as a project dependency, to provide a convenience tokens counter tool for this prompt.

-Once dev dependencies are installed in a venv, the prompt tokens can be counted using the corresponding Python interpreter (see [here](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) for more details):
+Once the project's dependencies are installed in a venv, the prompt tokens can be counted using the corresponding Python interpreter (see [here](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) for more details):

 ```python
 prompt = "my new prompt contents" # put your prompt's text there